kbase/prom_service/README.md

 DEPLOYMENT INSTRUCTIONS
 --------------------------

-Update the 'deploy.cfg' file with the endpoints of the services you wish to deploy against.
-Currently they are configured to point to development servers.
+IMPORTANT! : you must update the 'deploy.cfg' file in this directory with the correct endpoints of the services you want to deploy against.
+Right now the checked-in deployment configuration operates on dev servers and is configured to work on magellan instances (essex instances booted from 'cloud.mcs.anl.gov' will not work without a minor change).

-Deploy using the standard kbase deployment process after the dev_container is configured and other dependent modules are checked out (see DEPENDENCIES file), that is:
+After you have updated deploy.cfg, you can deploy using the standard kbase deployment process after the dev_container is configured and other dependent modules are checked out (see DEPENDENCIES file), that is:

 cd /kb/dev_container/modules
 make